- US Online Poker

 Like other self-branded tribal operators, it did not go live immediately on launch day, but arrived in July 2021.

 Caesars now has a sportsbook in Michigan thanks to Grand Traverse Band of Ottawa and Chippewa Indians (GTB).

 GTB’s primary retail sportsbook is at the larger of its two gambling properties, Turtle Creek Casino and Hotel, with a satellite location at the nearby Leelanau Sands Casino.
 Caesars operates both after taking over William Hill, which originally launched sports betting in state via these relationships.

 Although it held off on making an official announcement, it was always more or less a given that BetMGM would have both retail and online sports betting and an online casino in the state.
 The MGM Grand is one of the three Detroit commercial casinos, and MGM Resorts has established a joint venture with international gambling titan GVC.
 That partnership is called Roar Digital, and the BetMGM brand is a part of that.

 FanDuel Sportsbook is one of the most prolific in the country.
-It already offers mobile betting in New Jersey, Pennsylvania, West Virginia and Indiana.
+It also offers mobile betting in New Jersey, Pennsylvania, West Virginia and Indiana.
 It has retail sportsbooks in all those states, plus Iowa and New York.

 Penn National owns the Greektown Casino in Detroit.
 It was therefore a given that it would go with one of its partners for its online sportsbook.
 There was some speculation that this would end up being DraftKings, but instead it seems more likely that it will be Barstool Sports, with whom it partnered just this January.